alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 They were both notified,
 and both immediately apologized.

-We are happy to report that there were no incidents reported among attendants.
+We are happy to report that there were no incidents reported among attendees.
 Next year we will have to translate the code of conduct to English!

 ### Diversity